maszatkavics/ARToolsMVP/README.md

 ## Update pre-trained model
 Object detection **can be improved** by replacing the current pre-trained model.
 The **u2net.mlmodel** is located in the ARToolsMVP folder.
 Due to filesize limitations of github recently this repository contains the small version (4.6MB).
-The large model (176 MB) can be downloaded from Dropbox (todo: link), then the current file needs to be replaced.
+The large model (176 MB) can be downloaded from Dropbox ([link](https://www.dropbox.com/s/c9d6nb1uoj6aom2/u2net.mlmodel?dl=0)), then the current file needs to be replaced.

 ## Generate CoreML compatible pre-trained model from U2Net
 U2Net [requested libraries](https://github.com/xuebinqin/U-2-Net#required-libraries) needs to be installed then follow the [usage instructions]( https://github.com/xuebinqin/U-2-Net#usage-for-salient-object-detection) (make sure to download "model u2net.pth").